wtmatlock/autocycler-pipeline/README.md

 1. You will need to install [Nextflow](https://nextflow.io/docs/latest/install.html) and [Docker](https://docs.docker.com/engine/install/).

-2. Clone this repository to your local machine:
+2. Clone this repository to your machine:

    ```
    git clone https://github.com/wtmatlock/autocycler-pipeline.git